 Here is a list of questions we've been asked regularly by investment owners of residential property.

-Q1: What is the process for getting my house rented?
+What is my process for getting my house rented?

 Second, we provide you a Rental Management Agreement and discuss it thoroughly with you.
 In most cases, these first two steps can happen together.